modwodmm/8-bit-Duke/README.md

 I wont describe the chapters in detail so I don't spoil the game.

 ## How to run:
-1. Compile the program.
+1. Install the source code.
+2. Unzip the zip file.
+3. Open it as a project in the IDE you use.
-2. Run 'main.java'.
+4. Run 'main.java'.
-3. Enjoy the game.
+5. Enjoy the game.

 ## Why built it: